 Fellows hosting sites:

-Can a hosting site select the fellows by preference?
+Can a hosting site select a fellow by preference?

-For each available post at the hosting sites, the EFSA evaluation committee will propose two candidates whose profile is best matching the proposed work plan.
-The hosting sites then will select the successful candidate of the two.
+Yes, at the last step of the selection process.
+For each available post at the hosting sites, the EFSA evaluation committee will propose two candidates whose profiles are best matching the proposed work plan.
+The hosting sites will then select the preferred candidate of the two.

-Is there a limitation of the number of applications of potential fellows from a single article 36 organisation?
+Is the number of applications from potential fellows employed by one single article 36 organisation limited?